redox-os/website/content/faq.en.md

 ## What programs can Redox run?

-Unix/POSIX programs, Redox is source-compatible with Linux too (need to compile).
+Redox is designed to be source-compatible with most Unix, Linux and POSIX-compilant applications, only requiring compilation.

-Some software need porting (recipes), as we don't support X11/Wayland yet, but SDL/Orbital.
+Currently, most GUI applications require porting, as we don't support X11 or Wayland yet.

 Some important software that Redox support: